varigence/docs/bimlflex/user-guide/data-mart-templates.md

 There are a few options for Project metadata and how a Data Mart project is loaded.
 These options are outlined in the table below.

 The project architecture and the source for the Data Mart depends on the solution architecture.
-If Data Vault methodology is being used, the source wwill be a connection pointing at the Data Vault.
+If Data Vault methodology is being used, the source will be a connection pointing at the Data Vault.
 If a two tier implementation is used (Source to Staging to Data Mart), this connection is the staging database connection.

 |Attribute Name    | Example Project Attributes |
 |---------------   |----------------------------|